sapphiredev/framework/guides/getting-started/CreatingCommands.md

 {@link CommandOptions} object, containing properties such as the command's name or the command's description.

-The `run` method is the method that gets called when the command is ran.
+The `messageRun` method is the method that gets called when the command is ran.
 It takes the message as the first argument.

 If everything was done correctly, you should now be able to launch your bot without errors and execute the `!ping` command.